nicholaswilde/recipes/docs/sides/hasselback-roasted-zucchini.md

 Preheat oven to 400°F. Line a 15×10-inch baking pan with parchment paper.
 If necessary, remove a thin slice from one side of each zucchini so it sits flat.
 Cut each in half crosswise.
 On a cutting board arrange two chopsticks or wooden spoons lengthwise on either side of zucchini.
-Cut zucchini crosswise into ¼-inch slices, stopping when knife reaches chopsticks (to prevent slicing all the way through).
+Cut zucchini crosswise into 1/4-inch slices, stopping when knife reaches chopsticks (to prevent slicing all the way through).
 Arrange zucchini in prepared pan.

 ### Step 2